genebean/jekyll-beanbag/_drafts/local-puppet-module-development-part-2.markdown

 $ brew cask outdated
 # here I am mainly looking to see if my copy of the PDK is up to date
 $ brew cask upgrade pdk # this can take an eternity 😕
+# install updates to vim plugins
+$ vim +PluginInstall! +qall
 ```

 > **NOTE:** any commands not explained in this section will be demonstrated in the walkthrough section.
 Don't fret if you are not 100% sure what something mentioned here does.

 With that out of the way its time to step through the questions provided by `pdk new module`.
 This creates a directory that doesn't match how you normally see modules listed on GitHub so the next thing I do is rename the newly created directory from `my_module` to `forge_user_name-my_module`.
 The generated code is all boiler plate at this stage but I still want to have it as a point in the module's history so I initialize my repository and commit everything.
 Next up is using hub to create the remote repository, pushing my code, and running a ruby script to standardize my issue labels to match what Puppet, Inc uses and what the GitHub Changelog Generator expects.
 The last part of this prep work is using Travis CI's gem to enable CI for my new module.

 This is usually where I jump over to VS Code.
 When I first open it up I will generally double check the lower left corner and make sure there are not pending updates for the loaded extensions.
 After that I go about adding in my personal boilerplate content to the module's `metadata.json`, `.sync.yml`, and `README.md` followed by adding a `LICENSE` file and a basic spec test.
-After doing this I run `pdk update` to pickup the changes to `.sync.yml` and then I like to go ahead and run through `pdk validate` and `pdk test unit` just to make sure I have not done something dumb.
+After doing this I run `pdk update` to pickup the changes to `.sync.yml` and then I like to go ahead and run through `pdk validate` and `pdk test unit` just to make sure I have not done something unintentional.
 Once the validation is complete I commit my changes and push them.
 At this stage there still isn't anything particularly interesting about the module but there is enough there that I can verify Travis CI is going to get triggered correctly... if it doesn't then I will troubleshoot why it didn't run and then re-push to see if it is happy.

 At this point we have what I feel is the starting point from which we can do development: